dkotik/cuebook/README.md

 - [ ] Add `@cuebook(default=uuid)` attribute support that fills in random IDs for entities that do not have them
 - [ ] Add `@cuebook(secret=argon2id)` attribute that hashes and salts input when saved
 - [ ] double entry ledger support with `@cuebook(ledger)` attribute
+- [ ] turn replace patch into insert patch, if the original entry disappeared, but not without letting the user choose

+## Entry Latching

+Cuebook assumes that the file may be modified by another process while the user is typing.
+The original entry may change the location in file or disappear altogether.
+To apply changes, the program latches on the exact bytes of the entry and looks for them in file before applying the difference.
+Latching compensates for possible duplicate entries by counting them, and apply the changes to the last one.

+Since the process can occasionally apply modification to the wrong entry, in the presence of duplicates, it is best to populate each entry with a unique identifier.
+To accomplish this, add one of the following tags to an entry field you desire to use for identifier:

+- @cuebook(default=UUID,detail)
+- @cuebook(default=SFID?node=0&encoding=base58,detail) for shorter [Snow Flake ID](https://en.wikipedia.org/wiki/Snowflake_ID).
+If a default Cue value is also present (marked with \*), it is used as prefix for the generated identifier.
+Default Snow Flake node is `0`, and default encoding is `base58`.

+When that field is edited and it is empty, the initial value will be populated with generated identifier. `detail` tag conceals the ID from the entry list and display it only when the entry is selected.